 Network defenders are bombarded with information, and the environments they work in can be incredibly complex.
 To help better visualize what's on a network, we released two Open Source projects that work together.

 Dataviz Cafe offers a searchable catalog of 1,000+ available visualization tools, libraries, and frameworks.

 SRI International and Lab41 are proud to release the Voices Obscured in Complex Environmental Settings (VOICES) corpus, a collaborative effort that brings speech data in acoustically challenging reverberant environments to the researcher.

 This post discusses how to apply these trained deep learning object detection models to large test images and visualize results.
 It also discusses some of the new features of the recently released SIMRDWN v2, such as incorporation of the latest TensorFlow models and YOLO v3.

-Viziflu is a visualization tool that displays multiple predictions about the timing of “Peak Week,” the week with the highest predicted number of flu cases.
+A deeper dive into Viziflu, a visualization tool developed by IQT Labs that displays multiple predictions about the timing of national “Peak Week,” the week with the highest predicted number of flu cases, in the United States.

 What We’re Reading

 IQT Labs is a wholly owned subsidiary of In-Q-Tel, Inc.